Megha1001/Practical-Java-concurrency-with-the-Akka-Actor-Model/README.md

 ## Example: Getting the Next Probable Prime Number

 To demonstrate the actor model in action, consider the problem of getting the next probable prime number.
-The following diagram illustrates the actor model for this problem:

 In this model, the `PrimeNumberActor` receives a message containing a number.
 It then calculates the next probable prime number and sends it to the `PrinterActor`, which prints the number to the console.